-Step 1 - Reproducing the Failure
+Step 1 - Reproduce the Failure in a Lab Environment

 Step 2 - Package Analysis

 Using package analysis tools and techniques (e.g. optical inspection, scanning acoustic microscopy, X-ray) we first determine whether or not there is a physical defect with the IC package that surrounds the die.